FANS NEED HEALTH, SAFETY, SECURITY AND SERVICE

 In a world fueled by the uncertainty created by the COVID-19 virus, fans expect sports and entertainment venues to provide health, safety, security, and service to create conditions for a memory-making experience.
 A well-trained workforce can do this.

-COVID-19’S DEVASTATING FINANCIAL EFFECT ON
+COVID-19’S DEVASTATING FINANCIAL EFFECT ON THE

 SPORTS AND ENTERTAINMENT